• Skip to main content

 When Promises About Arizona Real Estate Go Wrong: Lessons from Colon v.
 Vigil

-By Kent Berk on September 22nd, 2025 in Estate Litigation, LITIGATION, PROBATE LITIGATION, REAL ESTATE LAW
+By Kent Berk on September 22nd, 2025 in Estate Litigation, LITIGATION, PROBATE LITIGATION

 Real estate and family relationships often mix in complicated ways—especially after someone passes away in Arizona.
 A recent Arizona Court of Appeals decision, Colon v.
 Vigil (Sept.
 16, 2025), illustrates how informal agreements and unfulfilled conditions can lead to costly disputes and lengthy court battles.